Health / Medical Industry

 •Centralized management of devices enabled ease of deployment and monitoring

-Borrego Health Foundation is a private, non-profit healthcare provider across Souther California.
-Borrego Health offers patients at satellite clinics direct access to visiting specialist in such fields as dermatology, mental health, pediatrics, podiatry, prenatal care, repoductive health and women’s health.
+Borrego Health Foundation is a private, non-profit healthcare provider across Southern California.
+Borrego Health offers patients at satellite clinics direct access to visiting specialists in such fields as dermatology, mental health, pediatrics, podiatry, prenatal care, reproductive health and women’s health.
 Borrego Community Health owns 24 clinics and will reach over 30 sites in 2017.
-Borrego Health is supporting their interconnected clinics based on Mushroom Networks’ Software Defined Wide Area Network (SDWAN) solution, to harmonize their network performance and reliability.
+Borrego Health is supporting their interconnected clinics based on Mushroom Networks’ Software-Defined Wide Area Network (SD-WAN) solution, to harmonize their network performance and reliability.

-Streamlining their WAN at their clinics by migrating away from T1 to add performance and reliability
+Streamlining the WAN at their clinics by migrating away from T1 to add performance and reliability

-Borrego Health’s clinics connect to the servers at the colo, for various centralized private cloud services.
+Borrego Health’s clinics connect to the servers at the co-located data center for various centralized private cloud services.
 The phone systems were all independent and were not centralized.
-In majority of the clinics, the aging copper infrastructure of rural telcos could not support high speeds and high availability - as it was common to have ISP failures a few times a month.
-They had tried Cradlepoint wireless routers for failover, however, the manual switch over process was not a solution that worked.
+In majority of the clinics, the aging copper infrastructure of rural telcos could not support high speeds and high availability – as it was common to have ISP failures a few times a month.
+They had tried Cradlepoint wireless routers for failover, however, the manual switch-over process was not a solution that worked.
 The remote locations didn’t have dedicated IT personnel, so making any changes to the network, as the ISP lines went down or came back up, meant a long trip to the location.

 Alongside the planned migration to hosted-PBX in their clinics, Borrego also heavily relies on a Citrix environment to access various application servers over the Internet, via Citrix Remote Access.

-Baldwin’s team partnered with James Munro, an experienced IT consultant to evaluate the options and design the network solution that will meet all the requirements that the project presented.
-Mushroom Networks SDWAN solution was picked to provide Broadband Bonding capabilities at the clinics and combine various private and broadband ISP connections from Centurylink, Skyriver and Telepacific.
-Truffle, the Broadband Bonding appliance from Mushroom Networks, manages the WAN connections at the locations by intelligently combining the Internet resources into a faster and more reliable connection, whereby, automated fail-over is accomplished to optimize application up-time.
+Baldwin’s team partnered with James Munro, an experienced IT consultant, to evaluate the options and design the network solution that would meet all the requirements that the project presented.
+Mushroom Networks’ SD-WAN solution was picked to provide Broadband Bonding capabilities at the clinics and combine various private and broadband ISP connections from Centurylink, Skyriver and Telepacific.
+Truffle, the Broadband Bonding appliance from Mushroom Networks, manages the WAN connections at the locations by intelligently combining the Internet resources into a faster and more reliable connection, whereby automated failover is accomplished to optimize application uptime.

-The Software Defined nature of the Mushroom Networks solution also provided hosted VOIP services to be provided without being interrupted by the WAN problems, as Truffle manages to route VOIP packets around network problems without losing the session.
-This meant VOIP calls were uninterrupted even during times when some of the WAN links would have issues.
+The Software-Defined nature of the Mushroom Networks solution also enabled hosted VoIP services to be provided without being interrupted by WAN problems, as Truffle routes VoIP packets around network problems without losing the session.
+This meant VOIP calls were uninterrupted even during times when some of the WAN links were having performance issues.
 “Mushroom’s VOIP Armor technology is a true enabler for hosted VOIP services, as it takes the problems related to cloud connectivity out of the equation”, said Munro, and added, “Being able to optimize both real-time and non-real-time applications in a simple manner was one of the key factors in us choosing Mushroom Networks solutions for our WAN upgrade project”.

-The Truffle devices at the clinics create a Broadband Bonding tunnel that creates an overlay tunnel to the Truffle at the colo.
-This enables high performance connectivity and sustained application level performance.
-Broadband Bonding also meant the secondary and tertiary ISP links were not kept idle, but can be utilized for the added bandwidth they provided.
+The Truffle devices at the clinics create a Broadband Bonding tunnel that creates an overlay tunnel to the Truffle at the data center.
+This enables high-performance connectivity and sustained application level performance.
+Broadband Bonding also meant the secondary and tertiary ISP links were not kept idle but could be utilized for the added bandwidth they provided.
 This also lowered the bandwidth cost for the clinics.
 The design also was engineered to avoid single points of ISP failure.

 “Electronic Health Records is a fundamental cloud application for our clinics.
 Our EHR services can’t go down.
 It literally can be a matter of life and death.
 That is one of the primary reasons that attracted us to Mushroom Networks”, said Baldwin.